![]() |

 Wax Prevention: In some reservoirs, crude oil may contain wax, which can solidify at low temperatures, leading to blockage.
 By keeping the oil warm, bath heaters prevent wax from solidifying in pipelines and equipment.

-Applications in Oil Industry
+Applications in the Oil Industry

 Upstream Operations: Bath heaters are used in production facilities, particularly at wellheads, where crude oil is often heated before being transported.